firstsko/takehome_z/README.md

-# 6. Generic Processing of Structures
-Question: In Go, what is your preferred development pattern for abstracting the instantiation and processing of multiple data structures in a generic manner?
+# 6. Question: In Go, what is your preferred development pattern for abstracting the instantiation and processing of multiple data structures in a generic manner?
 Explain your reasoning and provide an example demonstrating the use of this pattern to instantiate different structure types while maintaining a consistent processing approach.

 * In Go, Generics is the preferred pattern for abstracting the instantiation and processing of multiple data structures in a generic and type-safe manner.
 It avoids code duplication and ensures consistency.
 * Type Safety: Avoids issues with type assertions when using interface{}.